-To reward proven Tennessee Development Team experience, individuals associated with the Development Team will be awarded points as shown in Table 14-9 based on Minor SAEs.
+To reward proven Tennessee Development Team experience, the Development Team will be awarded points as shown in Table 14-9 based on Minor SAEs.
 Minor SAE recording began on January 1, 2019.
-Minor SAEs will beare attributed by event to all individuals associated with the proposed Development Team: -however, each event is counted only once regardless of the number of individuals tied to the same event.
+Minor SAEs are attributed by event to all individuals associated with the proposed Development Team; however, each event is counted only once regardless of the number of individuals tied to the same event.
 For example: Development Team A involves 20 individuals and Development Team B involves 3 individuals.
 Each team has a pre-2022 development with 2 Minor SAEs.
 For 2022, in Table 14-9, Development Team A would be assessed 2 cumulative Minor SAEs and receive 3 points.
 Development Team B also would be assessed 2 cumulative Minor SAEs and receive 3 points.

 Table 14-9: Development Team Track Record

 Cumulative Minor SAEs Points Available

 5+ 0

-3 to 5 4 1
+4 1

-2 to 315 to 34 3 2.5
+2 to 3 3

-0 to 1421 5
+0 to 1 5